 Third parties who process your personal data on our behalf are only permitted to process your personal data in accordance with our instructions and we take steps to ensure that the transfer and any on-going processing by those third parties is carried out securely and in accordance with applicable privacy laws.

 Save as expressly provided above, or otherwise without your consent, we will not share your personal data with any third party.

 5. Data Retention

 We will not keep your personal data for longer than is necessary for the purposes for which it was collected and is processed and for the purposes of satisfying our legal, accounting or regulatory reporting requirements.
-These requirements generally permit us to retain our company and ILO buyer files for a period of six years after the end of the licence relationship (i.e. the date on which we no longer provide services to you as a company or ILO buyer).
+These requirements generally permit us to retain our company and License Buyer files for a period of six years after the end of the licence relationship (i.e. the date on which we no longer provide services to you as a company or License Buyer).
 We may retain data for longer than this in certain circumstances, for example in the event of an ongoing dispute.